International Year of the Periodic Table

 My Favorite Element

-Berkeley Lab scientists talk about their favorite element on the periodic table and what makes it special.
+Berkeley Lab scientists talk about their favorite element and what makes it special.
 And see which elements are most favored by some young scientists-to-be.
-What's your favorite element?
-Let us know @BerkeleyLab with #MyFaveElement.
+Which one is your favorite?
+Shoot your own video (guidelines here) and let us know @BerkeleyLab with #MyFaveElement!